libapps/libapps-mirror/nassh/doc/hack.md

   [(1)](https://cs.chromium.org/chromium/src/chrome/common/extensions/api/_permission_features.json)
   <br>
-  Note: Normal extensions/apps can use these features, but since Secure Shell is still a "legacy packaged app", we had to whitelist access.
+  Note: Normal extensions/apps can use these features, but since Secure Shell is still a "legacy packaged app", we had to allow access.

-To double check what & where things are whitelisted, search the Chromium code base for our extension ids:
+To double check what & where things are allowed, search the Chromium code base for our extension ids:

 | Name             | ID                                    | hash                                          |